nparks-kenzan/capstan-1/pipelines/gcp/2-canary/README.md

 In this exercises we used "Memory Usage" as a metric because it is *built in* and maybe (just maybe) if your changes do not alter functionality your app should not get bigger(?!?).
 However, you should consider items like error rates and latency among others.
 How would you intrument your environment (if you need to) to gather those metrics?

+How Could I combine this with Istio Traffic Flow Control?